Treegens/Front-end/README.md

 # Treegens DApp - Frontend

 Welcome to Treegens DApp, a platform for Proof of Plant where tree planters can learn, plant trees, record their growth, and get rewarded with $MGRO tokens.
-Verifiers play a crucial role in ensuring the integrity of the data and are rewarded with TGN tokens.
+Verifiers play a crucial role in ensuring the integrity of the data and are rewarded through the Treegens DAO.
 This README provides an overview of the frontend aspect of the Treegens DApp.

 ## Table of Contents